/ IN THIS BLOG

 - Proper Treatment – EPA hazardous waste codes aid waste treatment facilities in their approach to disposal processes.
 The waste profile a generator fills out prior to transportation of that waste off-site identifies all the chemicals that waste contains.
 In this way, the treatment facility knows exactly what it’s receiving and whether it’s set up to treat those particular hazardous elements.

 Some treatment facilities can accept certain waste codes but not others, so these codes are a quick, easy, understandable language that lets the facility know whether it can legally and safely accept your waste.

-Waste Management Companies and Your Liability
+05 / Experienced Waste Management Companies Reduce Your Liability

 If waste leaving your facility is not properly codified according to the EPA’s rules, you -as the generator of that waste – are responsible.
 If it goes to a treatment plant that can’t process that kind of waste and it ends up improperly disposed of – you, the generator – are responsible.